solid-process/solid-result/README.md

 ### Railway Oriented Programming

-["Railway Oriented Programming (ROP)"](https://fsharpforfunandprofit.com/rop/)  is a programming paradigm that involves linking blocks together to form a sequence of operations, also known as a pipeline.
+["Railway Oriented Programming (ROP)"](https://fsharpforfunandprofit.com/rop/)  is a programming technique that involves linking blocks together to form a sequence of operations, also known as a pipeline.
 If a failure occurs in any of the blocks, the pipeline is interrupted and subsequent blocks are skipped.

 The ROP technique allows you to structure your code in a way that expresses your logic as a series of operations, with the added benefit of stopping the process at the first detection of failure.